Introduction

 This is not about memorizing new material but keeping existing knowledge fresh.
 Flip through your notes, review key frameworks, and ensure concepts flow easily when called upon.

-Our guides on linking the three financial statements and enterprise value versus equity value provide useful refreshers.
+Our guides on linking the three financial statements and enterprise value versus equity value provide useful refreshers on concepts you will use daily.

 Brush Up on Excel and PowerPoint